henry-spanka/homebridge-freeathome/README.md

 If you have any questions or help please open an issue on the GitHub project page.

 # Contributing
-Pull requests are always welcomed.
-I currently do not have any more Buschjaeger devices (actuators) and can therefore not implement them.
-If you have a device that is not supported please let me know so I can work on integrating them or make a pull request yourself.
+Pull requests are always welcome.
+If you have a device that is not supported yet please open an issue or open a pull request with your modifications.

 # License
 The project is subject to the MIT license.
 A copy can be found in the root directory of the project [LICENSE](LICENSE).